-The final deadline for applicants seeking funding is 4 January 2018, but earlier deadlines will apply (for example if you are applying for Gates Cambridge US round).
-Even if you are not seeking funding, we strongly recommend that you submit your application by 4 January, as no applications will be accepted once this competitive and popular programme is full.
-For information on funding deadlines see: http://www.graduate.study.cam.ac.uk/finance/funding
+The final deadline for applicants seeking funding is usually January, but earlier deadlines will apply (for example if you are applying for Gates Cambridge US round).
+Even if you are not seeking funding, we strongly recommend that you submit your

-If places are still available on programmes beyond this deadline; self-funded applicants will continue to be considered until the final deadline of 31 May 2018.
+If places are still available on programmes beyond this deadline; self-funded applicants will continue to be considered until the final deadline in May.
 No applications will be considered after this deadline.